 Kiwibank has released a new campaign with Assignment Group and OMD for its Kiwi Wealth KiwiSaver product which targets women, and to get their attention it has channelled the Magic Mike XXL frenzy creating a special instalment ‘Indepen-dance’ videos to screen in cinemas nationwide before the film.

-Digital piracy has certainly had a good run, but it now seems to be on its way down.
+Digital piracy has certainly had a good run, but it now seems that it might be on its way down.
 A nationwide survey of 1,650 movie watchers commissioned by Flicks.co.nz, shows that the proportion of respondents who usually watch from an illegal source has declined from 87 percent of online content viewers in 2011 to just 43 percent this year—and this has nothing to do with Kiwi audiences being struck by a sudden bout of piracy guilt.
 In fact, the study showed that the percentage of people completely opposed to piracy has dropped from 40 percent in 2011 to 33 percent in 2015.
-As it turns out, streaming services such as Netflix and Spotify are driving legitimate content consumption.
-PLUS: four out of five Kiwis think cinema tickets are too expensive.
+So StopPress looks at how streaming services such as Netflix and Spotify are driving legitimate content consumption.

 Val Morgan has launched a new audience measurement platform called CineTAM, which uses the demographic data from a sample of over 80,000 cinema goers to give advertisers a better indication of who is watching a film.

 Ogilvy Beijing recently terrified a cinema of moviegoers with a clever campaign that showed how multi-screen technology can be used to relay an idea.
 After the audience took their seats, the pre-roll advertisements started playing on the screen.
 And what at first seems like a standard car ad quickly shifts into something quite different when all those sitting in the cinema receive text messages.
 While everyone is looking down at their phones, the car that was casually driving along the road suddenly careens off the road and smashes into a tree.